jennymclaughlin/ShelterConcourse/content/post/lab-6.md

-8. Call the Ship-it step, Replace the name of the pipeline with your pipeline name
+8. After the pipeline gets to the UAT step, kick off the ship-it job to deploy to production

     ````
-    fly -t aws trigger-job -j studentXXX-pcfdemo/ship-it
+    fly -t gcp trigger-job -j student-XX-pcfdemo/ship-it
     ````

     Once the complete Pipeline finishes you should be able to see all the steps in green.